 Take your child hiking or on a walk outdoors regularly.
 If you keep your child in clean conditions all day long, she will have trouble building immunity to common allergens.

 Give your child foods from different cultures.
-Foods like kimchi, pickles, yogurt, kombucha, etc., are made of varied ingredients from all parts of the country.
+Foods such as kimchi, pickles, yogurt and kombucha, are made of varied ingredients from all parts of the country.
 Exposure to these foods will provide your child with nutrients that have health benefits.
 They are good for the digestive system and promote immunity against many illnesses.

 So, the next time you are upset with your child for playing outdoors and getting her clothes and hands soiled, remember that exposure to germs may not be so unhealthy after all.

 Written by Dr. Chaitali Laddad on 11 August 2017.

 The author is Founder & Director, The Pediatric Network.

 Join our Circles to share, discuss and learn from fellow parents and experts!

 More For You